-It is noteworthy that the band dispersions for samples with $x x_{\rm{c}}$\,(Fig.~\ref{fig4}h) cannot be simply interpreted by the simulated band without the 3$\bf{Q}$ order\,(Fig.~\ref{fig4}j), as a reliable prediction of the electronic structure in this region is hindered by the uncertainty in the moment arrangement of the ``helical" magnetic order.
-Nonetheless, several key features serve as the circumstantial evidence for the alleged 3$\bf{Q}$ to helical magnetic order transition.
-First, the dispersion dip at M is completely suppressed in $x$=0.34 and 0.36 (see Supplementary Fig.~S11 for raw spectra and EDC stacks of all dopings).
-Second, the spectral weight transfer, as summarized in Fig.~\ref{fig3}h and~\ref{fig4}b, from the tip of triangular pocket for $x x_{\rm{c}}$, to the M point for $x x_{\rm{c}}$, is suggestive of the displacement of the VHSs from Fig.~\ref{fig4}i to Fig.~\ref{fig4}j.
+It is noteworthy that the band dispersions for samples with $x x_{\rm{c}}$\,(Fig.~\ref{fig4}h) cannot be simply interpreted using the simulated band structure without the 3$\bf{Q}$ order\,(Fig.~\ref{fig4}j), as a reliable prediction of the electronic structure in this region is hindered by the uncertainty in the moment arrangement of the ``helical" magnetic order.
+Nonetheless, several key features serve as circumstantial evidence for the alleged transition from 3$\bf{Q}$ to helical magnetic order.
+First, the dispersion dip at M is completely suppressed in $x$=0.34 and 0.36 (see Supplementary Fig.~S11 for raw spectra and EDC stacks at all dopings).
+Second, the spectral-weight transfer, as summarized in Fig.~\ref{fig3}h and~\ref{fig4}b, from the tip of the triangular pocket for $x x_{\rm{c}}$, to the M point for $x x_{\rm{c}}$, is suggestive of the displacement of the VHSs from Fig.~\ref{fig4}i to Fig.~\ref{fig4}j.
 Although the electronic structure in samples with $x x_{\rm{c}}$ can not be adequately described by the model without incorporating 3$\bf{Q}$ order, our results, when taken at face value, qualitatively align with the doping-tuning experiments conducted via Co composition variation\,\cite{PPark2024JPark} and ionic gating\,\cite{JKim2024JPark}.
-Namely, $x$\,=\,0.29 and $x$\,=\,0.33 mark the onset of two distinct magnetic ground states: a tetrahedral 3$\bf{Q}$ magnetic structure accompanied by a pronounced anomalous Hall effect, and a helical magnetic order that lacks the anomalous Hall effect, respectively.
+Namely, $x$\,=\,0.29 and $x$\,=\,0.33 mark the onset of two distinct magnetic ground states: a tetrahedral 3$\bf{Q}$ magnetic structure accompanied by a pronounced topological Hall effect, and a helical magnetic order that lacks the topological Hall effect, respectively.